 A schematic view of the experimental setup is shown in figure 5.2.
-The iKAGRA-PR3 SAS is integrated in the central area at the KAGRA site.
-The system suspended the actual PR3 mirror made of silica glass and contained sensors and actuators for initial alignment and active controls.
+The iKAGRA-PR3 SAS was constructed in the central area at the KAGRA site.
+The system suspended the actual PR3 mirror made of silica glass, and contained sensors and actuators for initial alignment and active controls.
 The signals from the sensors and that toward actuators were integrated into digital system which was set next to the iKAGRA-PR3 SAS.
-The digital system applied active controls, and stored data of input and output signals.
-The suspension system was assembled in the air, and was installed inside the vacuum chamber.
+The digital system applied active controls, and recorded input and output signals.
+The suspension system was assembled in air, and was then installed inside the vacuum chamber.
 The chamber was evacuated for reduction of acoustic and air-current noise.